-This is The Festival Roundup as printed in our January 2018 issue, the most recent roundup can be found HERE, our Interactive Event Calendar is located at the bottom of the same page.
-There you may add information about your own events.
+This is The Festival Roundup as printed in our January 2018 issue, the most recent roundup can be found by clicking Events on the menu.

 TUCSON JAZZ FESTIVAL (Tuscon, AZ) – Jan.
 11-21, 2017

 Primarily an event with individually-ticketed concerts at the historic Fox and Rialto theaters, as well as TCC Music Hall and Club Congress, the Tucson Jazz Fest also offers an outdoor Downtown Jazz Fiesta to be staged on Martin Luther King Jr. Day, Monday, Jan.
 15, from 10 a.m. to 10 p.m. with free jazz performances on eight stages all over downtown Tucson.
 Main festival acts include Hypnotic Brass, The Hot Sardines, Arturo Sandoval and the Tucson Symphony Orchestra, trumpeter Matt Holman and his Group, Sheila E., Downtown Jazz Fiesta, vibraphonist Warren Wolf and the UA Studio Jazz Ensemble, Lew Tabackin Trio, Diane Schuur Quartet Featuring Ernie Watts, The Bill Charlap Trio, The Mingus Dynasty, TJI Ellington Band, Spyro Gyra, Wycliffe Gordon, and bassist/vocalist Jay Leonhardt..

 Ticket pricing, festival schedule, and lodging information may be found at the festival website tucsonjazzfestival.org; (520) 989-0720.